vivek09pathak/CarND_MPC/README.md

 #### 2. Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
 Additionally the student details the previous values tried.

-I started with the value of N=25 and dt=0.1 as discussed in the classroom but since my machine was slow it was taking very much time and was diverting at very angles the I tried with N=20 and dt=0.05 to keep the value of T below 1s as discussed in the classroom but still the processing was slow and was not generating good result
+I started with the value of N=25 and dt=0.1 as discussed in the classroom but since my machine was slow it was taking very much time and was diverting at very angles then I tried with N=20 and dt=0.05 to keep the value of T below 1s as discussed in the classroom as result was good but still the green lines were diverting a lot and then I tried with reference velocity 120 but it gave me too many green lines so I decided with stable model and came with **N=10 and dt=0.1** where it gave me good output as my final values.

-Then finally I came with N=10 and dt=0.1 where it gave me good output.As my final values
+But I have made video on both values of N=10 and N=20 please do see both the implementations.

 #### 3. A polynomial is fitted to waypoints.
 If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.